sethnadu/Sprint-Challenge--Advanced-CSS/README.md

 ## Self-Study Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+What is the difference between an adaptive website and a fully responsive website?

+	An adaptive website has different layouts specifically for each screen size.
+A fully responsive website has relatively the same layout that has a “fluid” layout that works on a wide variety of screen sizes.

-2. Describe what it means to be mobile first vs desktop first.
+Describe what it means to be mobile first vs desktop first.

+	A mobile first means the website was designed for mobile in mind.
+It usually will use min-width to create tablet and desktop sizes.
+Desktop first is the opposite, it was created for desktop/ laptop screens and uses either strictly max-width/ or a mix/ to create a tablet and mobile view.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+What does font-size: 62.5% in the html tag do for us when using rem units?

+	We use the font-size: 62.5% percent as it takes the normal font of a display (which is 16px) and uses 62.5% percent of that size to create a font of 10px.
+This becomes a lot easier to change sizes across your website using rem as 1rem = 10px.

-4. How would you describe preprocessing to someone new to CSS?
+How would you describe preprocessing to someone new to CSS?

+A way to organize and section your CSS, that goes into different files, and is easier to navigate for all developers.

-5. What is your favorite concept in preprocessing?
+What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+	My favorite is nesting and that idea of importing code from other LESS files.
+It organizes the code a lot easier!
+The concept I struggle with the most would be regular mixins, only because I feel I would use a parametric mixin instead to cover more aspects of repetitive code.

 ## Project Set Up